-- a) The location of urban and rural industrial uses, apart from farm-based industries and resource extraction operations, shall be limited to existing industrial areas, industrial parks, and the industrial policy areas shown in the hamlet and industrial Area Structure Plans. - i) Farm-based industries are supported in agricultural areas which include but are not limited to livestock auction marts; concentrated livestock feed operations; grain elevators and feed mills; bulk fertilizer and/or bulk agricultural chemical distribution plants; implement dealerships; crop spraying; greenhouses; and accessory commercial operations. - ii) Mackenzie County may support resource extraction operations in agricultural areas, which include, but are not limited to the following: cement plants, sand and gravel operations, extraction and processing of natural gas and petroleum, logging and forestry operations, and coal or mineral extraction. - iii) Support for mineral extraction operations shall be contingent on the mitigation or minimization of the impacts upon adjacent land uses and soil, water, and farming operations. - b) Industrial development may be allowed in locations other than those described in Policy5.2.6a provided they meet the following criteria: - i) caters to the needs of agriculture, forestry, or natural resource extraction; - ii) is not suited to an urban area; - iii) nuisance impacts to adjacent parcels, such as emissions, noise and traffic generation can be mitigated;
+- a) The location of urban and rural industrial uses, apart from farm-based industries and resource extraction operations, shall be limited to existing industrial areas, industrial parks, and the industrial policy areas shown in the hamlet and industrial Area Structure Plans. - i) Farm-based industries are supported in agricultural areas which include but are not limited to livestock auction marts; concentrated livestock feed operations; grain elevators and feed mills; bulk fertilizer and/or bulk agricultural chemical distribution plants; implement dealerships; crop spraying; greenhouses; and accessory commercial operations. - Mackenzie County may support resource extraction operations in agricultural areas, which include, but are not limited to the following: cement plants, sand and gravel operations, extraction and processing of natural gas and petroleum, logging and forestry operations, and coal or mineral extraction. - Support for mineral extraction operations shall be contingent on the mitigation or minimization of the impacts upon adjacent land uses and soil, water, and farming operations. - b) Industrial development may be allowed in locations other than those described in Policy 5.2.6a provided they meet the following criteria: - i) caters to the needs of agriculture, forestry, or natural resource extraction; - ii) is not suited to an urban area;

-- iv) the site is suitable for the proposed development in terms of soil stability, groundwater level, and drainage; - v) has minimal transportation and utility servicing requirements; and - vi) the County provides opportunity for public input. - c) Industrial parks or industrial uses shall: - i) conform to relevant statutory plans; - ii) minimize impacts on the surrounding agricultural activities and urban areas; - iii) have adequate separation distances and transition between industrial and nonindustrial uses; - iv) have simple and direct access to truck routes, highways, or rail networks; - v) are suitable to the provision of required infrastructure and services; - vi) have sufficient on-site water storage for the fire protection purposes; and - vii) can accommodate a variety of types and sizes of industries. - d) Through provisions in the Land Use Bylaw, the County shall ensure that adequate buffers or transitional land uses are maintained between industrial and non-industrial uses when the potential exists for significant land use conflicts regarding noise, vibration, dust, odour, environmental hazards or other safety risks. - e) Except for home-based businesses and farm subsidiary occupations, rural industrial development shall not be permitted to locate on Better Agricultural Land, unless no suitable alternative location is available.
+- iii) nuisance impacts to adjacent parcels, such as emissions, noise and traffic generation can be mitigated; - iv) the site is suitable for the proposed development in terms of soil stability, groundwater level, and drainage; - v) has minimal transportation and utility servicing requirements; and - vi) the County provides opportunity for public input. - c) Industrial parks or industrial uses shall: - i) conform to relevant statutory plans; - ii) minimize impacts on the surrounding agricultural activities and urban areas; - iii) have adequate separation distances and transition between industrial and nonindustrial uses; - iv) have simple and direct access to truck routes, highways, or rail networks; - v) are suitable to the provision of required infrastructure and services; - vi) have sufficient on-site water storage for the fire protection purposes; and - vii) can accommodate a variety of types and sizes of industries. - d) Through provisions in the Land Use Bylaw, the County shall ensure that adequate buffers or transitional land uses are maintained between industrial and non-industrial uses when the potential exists for significant land use conflicts regarding noise, vibration, dust, odour, environmental hazards or other safety risks.

-- f) Mackenzie County may require the preparation of a risk assessment at the cost of the developer, when considering an industrial use or determining the location of a potentially noxious industry that may pose potential environmental contamination or cause nuisance. - g) Mackenzie County shall require that development and subdivision applications near sour gas facilities meet the standards of the Subdivision and Development Regulation (Alberta Regulation 43/2002) and Alberta Energy Regulator guidelines, with respect to minimum separation distances, between sour gas facilities and other land uses. - h) Proposals to develop industrial sites immediately adjacent to the Town of High Level shall be approved only in accordance with the Town of High Level and Mackenzie County Inter-Municipal Development Plan. - i) An adequate inventory of industrial designated sites of various lot sizes and type should be maintained to meet the needs of business and industry. - j) The County encourages value-added manufacturing and the diversification of industrial uses. - k) Heavy industrial uses involving dangerous goods shall be located in areas where impacts to commercial and residential uses can be mitigated. - Light industrial uses that are contained wholly within a building may be located adjacent to existing and planned residential development. - m) Outdoor storage should be appropriately screened or buffered from adjacent roads, highways, and non-industrial land uses.
+- e) Except for home-based businesses and farm subsidiary occupations, rural industrial development shall not be permitted to locate on Better Agricultural Land, unless no suitable alternative location is available. - f) Mackenzie County may require the preparation of a risk assessment at the cost of the developer, when considering an industrial use or determining the location of a potentially noxious industry that may pose potential environmental contamination or cause nuisance. - g) Mackenzie County shall require that development and subdivision applications near sour gas facilities meet the standards of the Subdivision and Development Regulation (Alberta Regulation 43/2002) and Alberta Energy Regulator guidelines, with respect to minimum separation distances, between sour gas facilities and other land uses. - h) An adequate inventory of industrial designated sites of various lot sizes and type should be maintained to meet the needs of business and industry. - i) The County encourages value-added manufacturing and the diversification of industrial uses. - j) Heavy industrial uses involving dangerous goods shall be located in areas where impacts to commercial and residential uses can be mitigated. - k) Light industrial uses that are contained wholly within a building may be located adjacent to existing and planned residential development. - Outdoor storage should be appropriately screened or buffered from adjacent roads, highways, and non-industrial land uses.